 - 8.4 Such debts would add to the overall national debt at a time when this is clearly of concern.
-In principle, this restriction on borrowing is unnecessary given the Chartered Institute of Public Finance, CIPFA, prudential borrowing code whereby only borrowing that is sustainable into the future should be undertaken.
+In principle, this restriction on borrowing is unnecessary given the CIPFA prudential borrowing code whereby only borrowing that is sustainable into the future should be undertaken.
 Given the scale of the change and the ability of housing to generate at least some income from investment in new stock albeit insufficient to support the whole investment there is a potential for considerable new debt being taken on, and the Treasury's concern is therefore understandable if not supported. - This means that the Council would not be permitted to exceed the above mentioned initial debt level of £202.3m for a 7% settlement, or £211.8m for a 6.5% settlement.
 This would be restrictive at least until debt can be brought down by generating sufficient net income.
 In particular the first few years of the plan will be much tighter than later years.
 In most stock transfers, the key debt figure is not so much the initial debt but the 'peak' debt after a few years before the debt starts to reduce.
 This pattern is also found in many other long term deals such as Private Finance Initiatives.
 One part of the proposed response therefore is to suggest that the debt cap is adjusted to reflect projected peak debt rather than initial debt.
-This would be in keeping with the Government's own proposal and plans and allow slightly more investment in the earlier years. - As drafted it would appear that the initial debt is lower under the 7% option, so the difference between that option and the 6.5% option while welcome is effectively reduced by the equivalent fall in the debt cap.
+This would be in keeping with the Government's own proposal and plans and allow slightly more investment in the earlier years.

+- As drafted it would appear that the initial debt is lower under the 7% option, so the difference between that option and the 6.5% option while welcome is effectively reduced by the equivalent fall in the debt cap.
 It is therefore proposed that we should suggest that the government should agree to use the peak debt generated by the 6.5% model for each Authority, while adjusting debt using the initial debt from the 7% model.
-For Derby the debt cap would increase from £202.3m to £226.4m, potentially enabling a higher degree of investment and debt in the earlier years than would otherwise be the case. - 8.7 An alternative way of dealing with this if the debt cap is immutable as a principle for the government would be to adjust the starting debt downwards to reduce the initial debt by the difference between the peak debt and the initial debt.
-This would then mean that the debt cap would be consistent with the plans as set out.
-Without this adjustment, some investment in the early years would need to be postponed until capacity within the debt cap was evident.
-The proposals would therefore postpone investment over the next few years but would allow it in the longer run.
-It would also be helpful to have it clarified about how the cap would or could be adjusted in the longer term. - 8.8 The debt cap is also not adjusted at the moment for the investment already approved by the HCA into new build.
+For Derby the debt cap would increase from £202.3m to £226.4m, potentially enabling a higher degree of investment and debt in the earlier years than would otherwise be the case. - 8.7 The debt cap is also not adjusted at the moment for the investment already approved by the HCA into new build.
 Without this adjustment, the investment made by the HRA into those properties will in effect count against the debt cap.
 As this was approved in advance of the prospectus this is not felt to be reasonable.
-A similar adjustment could also be made for future approved borrowings relating to further investments in additional building, and this has been put forward as a proposition as part of the response.
+A similar adjustment could also be made for future approved borrowings relating to further investments in additional building, but is unlikely to be granted.

-8.9 Future Changes to inflation
+8.8 Future Changes to inflation